Talented and Gifted Students (TAG)

 Academically Talented: All students in grades 3-8 and again in grade 11 are evaluated by the Smarter Balanced Assessment (SBAC) test in the Spring.
-Students who score in the 97th percentile in a single year or score in the 94th-96th percentile for two consecutive years will be referred for additional testing using a nationally normed assessment.
+Students who score in the 97th percentile and above in a single year or score in the 94th-96th percentile for two consecutive years will be referred for additional testing using a nationally normed assessment.

 Step 1 - Screening/Referral

 A conversation takes place between the student's parent(s) and teacher if there is a belief the student displays characteristics of giftedness.
 Exceptional performance indicators align with exceeding grade level standards and functioning at the top 3% of the population.
 If it is agreed there is specific evidence of exceptional performance in the academic areas of mathematics or reading or in the area of intellectual giftedness, then a referral can be initiated and the teacher will contact the HRCSD TAG Evaluators